pw_polyfill#

 Pigweed AI summary: To use pw_polyfill in Zephyr, simply add CONFIG_PIGWEED_POLYFILL=y to the project's configuration.

-for Zephyr add CONFIG_PIGWEED_POLYFILL=y
+To enable pw_polyfill for Zephyr add CONFIG_PIGWEED_POLYFILL=y to the

 project’s configuration.